mrizienxhi/counter/README.md

 <h1>Enxhi's Counter 🧮👩‍💻 </h1>

-I created this super easy counter as my first Javascript project to practice a little!
+I created this super easy counter as my first friendly beginner Javascript project to practice a little!
 <br>
 This is the view of my project:
 <br>